-Ideally, a Linux or Unix computer is scanned through SSH.
+To scan a Linux or Unix computer without an agent, certain requirements must be met.
+Ideally, an agentless scan of a Linux or Unix computer is performed through SSH.
 Though other protocols enabled on the computer, like SNMP, may provide some information as well, SSH will return the most detailed data.
 In order for Lansweeper to scan a Linux or Unix computer, you need to ensure that SSH is enabled on the computer.
 We recommend using OpenSSH.

 The account you use to access SSH must be able to run the uname command.
 Depending on your Linux distribution, Lansweeper will also run a selection of the following commands, though (unlike the uname command) these commands are not strictly required: arp, bdf, df, dmidecode, dpkg, echo, equery, grep, hal-find-by-property, hal-get-property, ifconfig, lanscan, lslpp, lspci, machinfo, netstat, oslevel, pciconf, pkg_info, pkginfo, prtconf, prtdiag, rpm, smbios, sudo, swlist, sysctl, type, uptime, xl.
 The output of these commands must be in English, as other languages may not be correctly parsed.

 Full root access is not necessary, but using an account with sudo rights is recommended.
 Sudo is only required to run dmidecode and if sudo is not installed, Lansweeper will try to run dmidecode without sudo.
 If dmidecode cannot be executed for some reason, some hardware information will not be scanned, but the rest of the scanning process will still be executed.